IBM/icse-react-assets/README.md

 #### VpcListMultiSelect

 VpcListMultiSelect is a customized IcseMultiSelect which can be used to select from a list of VPCs.
+VpcListMultiSelect accepts several arguments:

+- `invalid`: A boolean value for checking if any VPC input values are invalid,
+- `id`: A string of the component's id,
+- `onChange`: A function that defines what should occur when the selected items are changed,
+- `initialSelectedItems`: An array of items that are initially selected,
 - `vpcList`: A (string) list of VPCs to select from

 ```js